See What is Being Planned for the Summit

 5:30 - 7:00 p.m.
 Opening Reception at New Holland Brewing Co.

-Join us in the heart of Downtown Holland at the New Holland Brewing brewpub for a long-held MEDA tradition, it’s Opening Reception, where old friends meet and new ones are made, while enjoying local food and drink before the conference.
+Join us in the heart of Downtown Holland at the New Holland Brewing brewpub for a long-held MEDA tradition, its Opening Reception, where old friends meet and new ones are made, while enjoying local food and drink before the conference.

 Attendees: included – Guests: $50